rostendorf/sp-dev-docs/docs/declarative-customization/list-form-conditional-show-hide.md

 Returning _true_ shows the column on the form while returning _false_ hides the column.

-The column is represented by specifying the **internal name** of the field surrounded by square brackets and preceded by a dollar sign: `[$InternalName]`.
+The column is represented by specifying the **internal name** of the field preceded by a dollar sign and surrounded by square brackets: `[$InternalName]`.
 For example, to get the value of a field with an internal name of "ProductName", use `[$ProductName]`.

 #### Unsupported column types in conditional formulas